 Why would a small to medium-sized business use a TMC?

-In a small business – 3 or 4 people – you’ll know that who spent $750 on a flight that was cancelled and expect them to reuse the value for their next plane ticket.
+In a small business – 3 or 4 people – you’ll know who spent $750 on a flight that was cancelled and expect them to reuse the value for their next plane ticket.
 But in a mid-sized company – 15 or 20 people traveling regularly - the accountants lose that visibility.
 When you get to the size where you lack that insight, a TMC can help regain it.

 Another issue is compliance.
 While a company may require booking the lowest fare, many travelers don’t comply - they use the vendor where they have loyalty points.
 A TMC will enforce if you truly want staff to fly on the lowest fare or stay at the preferred hotel chain.